 - Preheat the oven to 350°F and spread the walnuts out on a sheet pan.
 Toast for 6-8 minutes, or until the nuts smell toasty and are darker brown, shaking the pan once or twice.
 Transfer to a plate to cool.

-- Push the "Sauté" button on the Instant Pot, making sure the heat level is set to "Normal".
+- Push the "Sauté" button on a 6-quart Instant Pot***, making sure the heat level is set to "Normal".
 Season the chicken thigh pieces with the sea salt and a few grinds of black pepper.
 When the Instant Pot is hot, add the ghee.
 Once the fat is shimmering, add about half the chicken pieces (or as many fit in a single layer) and brown for 3-4 minutes per side.
 Do not worry if little pieces of chicken become stuck to the bottom of the pot--these browned bits will help add flavor to the stew.
 Transfer the browned chicken to a plate and repeat with the remaining pieces.